Portobello Winter Festival

 Perfect for us die-hard market fans: when the weather gets a little too nippy to be wandering about outside, head to Wood Street Market you'll find a collective of 25 local designers, vintage retailers, artists, and food vendors.
 A great place to come to buy artwork directly from the artists, get some gifts, pick up some antiques and while away a few hours.

-Flea @ Flat Iron Square
+Flea Market at Flat Iron Square

 Here's the thing about flea markets: they're usually a bloody darn pain.
 Who has time to rummage around dust-covered rubbish in hopes that you'll find that one gem amongst moth-eaten gingham dresses?
 Flea at Flat Iron Square is cutting out the crap, bringing you curated vintage and other goodies from around the globe.
 Flea has you covered for all your clothing, furniture, ceramics, spectacles, books, magazines, and vinyl needs.
 There's also a bar and scrummy street food stalls if you're in need of shopping fuel.